sourcegraph/handbook/content/finance/travel.md

 ### 3. Individual travel

-Each teammate has one fully-paid trip per year to meet up with an individual or a group, and this can include anyone in the company.
+Each teammate has one fully-paid trip per year to meet up with an individual or a group.
+The intention for this travel is for you to connect and build relationships with teammates in the wider company, i.e. in other teams and/or locations, that you may not reach at team events.
+Consider using this to spend time with a teammate from another team, with whom you work closely or with whom a personal meeting may be beneficial.

-- People Ops and Finance will approve trips in excess of $2,500 for certain circumstances.
+- People Ops and Finance may approve trips in excess of $2,500 for certain circumstances.
 - This trip is _in addition_ to the other benefits mentioned on this page.

 ### 4. Business/customer travel